miroshnikov/jsmart/README.md

 jSmart is a port of the Smarty Template Engine to Javascript, a JavaScript template library that supports the template [syntax](https://github.com/miroshnikov/jsmart/blob/wiki/syntax.md) and all the features (functions, variable modifiers, etc.) of the well-known PHP template engine [Smarty] (http://www.smarty.net).

-jSmart is written entirely in JavaScript, does not have any DOM/DHTML/browser or third-party JavaScript library dependencies and can be run in a web browser as well as a standalone JavaScript interpreter or [CommonJS](http://www.commonjs.org) environments like [node.js] (http://nodejs.org).
+jSmart is written entirely in JavaScript, does not have any DOM/DHTML/browser or third-party JavaScript library dependencies and can be run in a web browser as well as Node.js.

 jSmart supports plugin architecture, you can [extend it with custom plugins](https://github.com/miroshnikov/jsmart/blob/wiki/CreatePlugin.md): functions, blocks and variable modifiers, [templates inclusion](https://github.com/miroshnikov/jsmart/blob/wiki/IncludeTemplates.md), [templates inheritance and overriding](https://github.com/miroshnikov/jsmart/blob/wiki/Template_inheritance.md), [caching](https://github.com/miroshnikov/jsmart/blob/wiki/caching.md), [escape HTML](https://github.com/miroshnikov/jsmart/blob/wiki/escape_html.md).